 Royal Commission Jubail: Waste Transfer Station and Materials Recovery Facility

-FT were appointed by Al Naim Consulting Engineers (ACE) to provide specialist waste management technical expertise for the design of a new purpose-built Waste Transfer Station (WTS) and Materials Recovery Facility (MRF) for the Royal Commission (RC) Jubail.
+Fehily Timoney (FT) were appointed by Al Naim Consulting Engineers (ACE) to provide specialist waste management technical expertise for the design of a new purpose-built Waste Transfer Station (WTS) and Materials Recovery Facility (MRF) for the Royal Commission (RC) Jubail.
 The Royal Commission for Jubail and Yanbu (RCJY) was established on 21 September 1975, as an autonomous organization of the Saudi Arabian Government.
 The RC is responsible for the construction, operation and maintenance of infrastructure, and provision of public services, and the development of social development to support industrial compilers in both cities.

 The Royal Commission Jubail proposed the development of the waste transfer to optimize the transfer of waste to their engineered landfill.
 The co-located WTS and MRF was proposed to provide co-located dry materials (rainbow bag) recycling and recovery from the RCs proposed source segregated municipal waste collection service.